ChrisJefferson/jekyll-clean/_posts/2016-03-03-the-break-loop.markdown

 From this, we can already see what went wrong:

-* We tried to execute `(1,2) * -1` (the use of `*((1,2), -1)` is because GAP internally transforms this into a function call).
+* We tried to execute `(1,2) * -1`
 * The line which caused the problem was line 3, `x * y`.
 * We ran that code by performing `mult(a,-1)` on line 10.
 * We ran that code by running `f`, which we run from `*stdin*`, which represents the user typing into GAP.

-From the break loop we can execute any normal GAP code (you can in fact just continue your session on from inside the break loop, but it's better to exit).
+From the break loop we can execute any normal GAP code.
 We can see the value of variables in the function `mult`.
-If we try to read a variable without a value, we get a slightly scary message, which tells us that `m` has not got a value yet.
+If we try to read a variable without a value, we get a slightly scary message, which tells us that `i` has not got a value yet.

 {% highlight gap %}
 brk> x;